Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 ## Verification

-Theory is entertaining but unless it has proven it can stand up to reality nothing proves it true.
+Theory is entertaining but unless it has proven it can stand up to reality, nothing proves it true.
 So, there is no better way of validating one's understanding than tossing it against hard cold reality.

-Also, this isn’t just some thought experiment, we are actually taping this out on actual silicon, and if my past traumas with hardware have ingrained but one lesson in my mind it is that: until you have proven it works, it is broken
+Also, this isn’t just some thought experiment, we are actually taping this out on actual silicon, and if my past traumas with hardware have ingrained but one lesson in my mind it is that: until you have proven it works, it is broken!

-Time to run some tests
+Time to run some tests!

 Testing floating point arithmetic hardware is actually an interesting challenge since it is full of corner cases: you can’t just test 100 random values and call it a day.
 No, you need exhaustive coverage for all these corners, most of which you didn’t know existed.
-This is very much a you don’t know you don’t know problem.
+This is very much a *"you don’t know you don’t know"* problem.
 So, what is the plan for this ?

-And this is where I committed my crime against verification: directed simulation driven testing scales with the size of the input space, which is a fancy way of saying it doesn’t scale linearly.
+This is where I committed my crime against verification: directed simulation driven testing scales with the size of the input space, which is a fancy way of saying it doesn’t scale linearly.
 This is why formal methods are increasingly widespread for floating point validation.
 If we wanted to test this using directed testing we would need to test for all $2^{32}$ input combinations, which sounds like a terrible idea …

 … and exactly what I am going to do because it is the only way to exhaustively test all the corner cases without having verified prior knowledge of where all the angles are.
 [This is a second order of ignorance problem.](https://www.5oi.org/the-five-orders-of-ignorance)